AI just found a new sorting algorithm (or did it?)

 Here’s another example:

 DeepMind is awesome, but sometimes they tend to overhype their findings.
-We managed to squeeze some extra juice out of current LLVM C++ small sort implementations, that’s great, but we’re still far away from asking the AI to come up with a completely novel sorting algorithm.
+We managed to squeeze some extra juice out of current LLVM C++ small sort implementations, but we’re still far away from asking the AI to come up with a meaningful improvement to some sorting algorithm itself (not its implementation).
+Let alone to come up with a completely novel sorting algorithm that outperforms existing ones.